max-hill/virus-project/analysis/trilonet/readme.md

 # Experiments 21 - 24 (combined run)
 Here we run several experiments at once, comparing sets 1b and 1c using (1) different breakpoint choices and (2) different values of kappa.
-The code for plotting the results of tehse experiments is found in `analysis/trilonet/plots-for-experiments-21-22-23.jl`

-First download trilonet and extract to the `scripts/` directory.
+To replicate these experiments, first download trilonet and extract to the `scripts/` directory.
 Then, in shell, navigate to `virus-project/scripts/trilonet3/TriLoNet/TriLoNet`

 Then run the following code: